 GAV is an Italian brand.
 TOYA S.A. is not its owner but the general distributor.
 Products under this brand include pneumatic tools used in modern automotive services.
 The brand is characterised by Italian style, innovativeness and high-quality manufacturing.

-Revenue from sales of GAV branded products accounted for 1% of the revenue of TOYA S.A. in 2015 and in 2014.
+Revenue from sales of GAV branded products accounted for 1% of the Group's revenue in 2015 and 2014

 11.2 Sales according to product groups